SQEX-ALCHEMY/shiba-onnx/README.md

 SHIBA-ONNX is an ONNX-exported version of [SHIBA](https://github.com/octanove/shiba), a Japanese language version of CANINE[[1]](#1).
 Originally, SHIBA cannot be exported to ONNX format due to unsupported onnx operations in the implementation.

-This fork replaces the original implementation along with its dependencies with the onnx-supported torch functions.
+This fork replaces the original implementation along with its dependency with the onnx-supported torch functions.

 These includes...
-1. Localizing dependency package [local_attention](https://github.com/lucidrains/local-attention).
+1. Taking [local_attention==0.4.1](https://github.com/lucidrains/local-attention) source code under `shiba/`.
 See [here](./shiba/local_attention/).
 2. Replacing plain python math operations with torch operations on tensor.
 See [here](./shiba/local_attention/local_attention.py).
 3. Changing matrix operations on boolean to float, and converting back.
 See [LocalAttention.forward()](./shiba/local_attention/local_attention.py).
 4. Removing `attention_mask` from `Shiba.forward()`'s argument.
 The masks are calculated inside the function.